McDegens-DAO/mcburn-js/README.md

 You can not deactivate an ALT imediately after burning and you can not close an ALT imediately after deactivating it.

-Timing required may be by slots passed or blockhash expiration.
+Timing required may be by slots passed or blockhash expiration, we don't know yet.

 Currently we're just waiting 5 minutes after the burn to deactivate, and then another 5 min before closing.